Tylogix - iSeries SQL Tips and Techniques

 |

-Finding where (in which library) a DDL-built table
+Finding where (in which

-with a long name may be
+library) a DDL-built table with a long name may be

-library where a long-name (SQL naming convention) table may be on the system,
+convention) table may be on the system, use the

-use the following query in the Catalog Table
+following query in the Catalog

-SYSTABLES:
+Table SYSTABLES:

 SELECT